 Group tours also follow a fixed and pre-arranged itinerary.
-They often only take place depending on the number of travellers i.e. they require a certain number of travellers in order to go ahead or it becomes a financial cost rather than profitable.
-It is also worth noting there are a maximum number of travellers on group tours too, as determined by the mode of transport – a 56 seater coach can accommodate no more passengers and therefore the number limit is defined.
+They often only take place depending on the number of travelers i.e. they require a certain number of travelers in order to go ahead or it becomes a financial cost rather than profitable.
+It is also worth noting there are a maximum number of travelers on group tours too, as determined by the mode of transport – a 56 seater coach can accommodate no more passengers and therefore the number limit is defined.
 Group tours are generally always escorted or a tour guide service is provided.

 Get qualified in Tourism.
 Click Here

 Advantages and Disadvantages of Packaged Tours

 From both a travel agent’s and a consumer’s perspective, package tours provide a number of advantages, which often outweigh the disadvantages.